The following information is based on www.lcms.org/faqs/denominations.

 - The doctrine of justification.

 Lutherans believe a person is saved by God's grace alone through faith alone in Christ alone.
+However, this does not mean that a Christian does not do good works, nor that good works are optional.
+It is just that when it comes to salvation all that matters is faith in Jesus because faith receives Jesus' perfect holiness and the forgiveness of sins He won for us on the cross.
+To put it differently, faith alone saves but faith is never alone!
 The Roman Catholic Church, while at times using similar language, still officially holds that faith, in order to save, must be accompanied by (or "infused with") some "work" or "love" active within a Christian.

 - The authority of the pope.